sr99622/avio/README.md

 Installing TensorRT
 -------------------

-The model runtime can be improved dramatically using TensorRT.
+The model runtime performance can be improved dramatically using TensorRT.
 To install TensorRT

 On Linux: